CLEAN ENERGY FOR CUMBRIA

 More information on the statutory consultation can be found on the Public Consultation page and the consultation materials are available on the Documents page.

 The solar farm will assist in tackling the climate emergency and help the UK Government in meeting its target to reach net zero by 2050 and ambition to reach 70 gigawatts of installed solar capacity by 2035.
-The BESS facility will reinforce the power generated by the solar farm and provide balancing services to maintain grid stability.

 Additional information about the proposals and the consultation process can be found on the Government’s National Infrastructure Planning Website.